Deborah Read: Marriages

 employment as a printer.
 In his autobiography, Franklin recalled that at the time of their meeting, he was walking while carrying "three great puffy rolls".
 As he had no pockets, Franklin carried one roll under each arm and was eating the third.
 Read (whom Franklin called "Debby") was standing in the doorway of her home and was amused by the sight of Franklin's "most awkward ridiculous appearance."

 A romance between Read and Franklin soon developed.
 When Franklin was unable to find appropriate living accommodations near his job, Read's father allowed him to rent a room in the family home.
 Read and Franklin's courtship continued, and in 1724, Franklin proposed marriage.
-However, Read's mother, Mary, would not consent to the marriage, citing Franklin's pending trip to London and financial instability.
+However, Read's mother, Sarah, would not consent to the marriage, citing Franklin's pending trip to London and financial instability.

 Read and Franklin postponed their marriage plans and Franklin traveled to England.
-Upon arriving in London, Franklin decided to end the relationship.
+Upon arrival in London, Franklin decided to end the relationship.
 In a terse letter, he informed Read that he had no intention of returning to Philadelphia.
 Franklin subsequently became stranded in London after Sir William Keith failed to follow through on promises of financial support.

 In Franklin's absence, Read was persuaded by her mother to marry John Rogers, a British man who has been identified variously as a carpenter or a potter.
 Read eventually agreed and married Rogers on August 5, 1725 at Christ Church, Philadelphia.
 The marriage quickly fell apart as the "sweet-talking" Rogers could not hold a job and had incurred a large amount of debt before their marriage.
 Four months after they were married, Read left Rogers after a friend of Rogers’ visiting from England informed her that Rogers had a wife in his native England.
 Read refused to live with or recognize Rogers as her husband.
 While the couple were separated, Rogers spent Read's dowry, incurred more debt, and used the marriage to further his own schemes.
 In December 1727, Rogers stole a slave and disappeared.
 Soon afterward, unconfirmed reports circulated that Rogers had made his way to the British West Indies, where he was killed in a fight.
-In his autobiography, Franklin also claimed that Rogers died in the British West Indies.
-John Rogers' true fate has never been proven.
+In his autobiography, Franklin also claimed that Rogers died in the British West Indies, but John Rogers' fate has never been verified.